Stat579-at-ISU/Final-Project/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit the README.Rmd file -->

-This repository serves as a starter repo for your final project, and this Rmd is supposed to serve as a starter file for your project report.
+This repository serves as a starter repo for your final project, you can use this Rmd file to serve as a starter file for your project report.

 ## Part I: Repo Structure